-Our museum features five large buildings (26,000 sq ft) on a beautiful six-acre site.
+Our museum features five large buildings (26,000 sq ft) (one building just used for storage) on a beautiful six-acre site.
 Its mission is to recapture a century of stories about farm life.
 Implements, tools, tractors and gas engines in mint condition along with rural art help you look back to an era when neighbors worked together to harvest their crops, raise barns and build a better life for their families.
 Enjoy an afternoon browsing on your own or guided tours always available.

 Membership to our museum is also available to you.
 Membership form/fees in Word format.
 Here is the Membership form in PDF format

-Five large buildings are filled with beautifully restored gas engines and tractors dating back to 1912.
-You're invited to step into the past on August 7 & 8, 2010 and be part of another old time Threshing Show.
+Four large buildings are filled with beautifully restored gas engines and tractors dating back to 1912.
+You're invited to step into the past by taking part in our Old Time Threshing Show in August.
 Facilities, picnic area and parking all handicapped accessible.
 A friendly smile and guided tour always welcome you.
 Check out some photos from past Threshing Shows.

 back to top

 In Southwestern Minnesota, Located 9 miles south of Granite Falls or 20 miles north of Marshall on Highway 23 in Hanley Falls; 1 block west of Highway 23 & 1 block north.
 Map

 The museum is open to the public May 15th through September 30th.
 Museum hours are from 10:00 AM to 4:00 PM Monday through Saturday; Sunday 1:00 to 4:30 PM.
 We are closed holidays.
 For other hours or if you would like to schedule a group tour, please call 507.768.3522.

 There is no admission charge, however, you are invited to spend a few hours visiting the museum and any donation is welcome.